-On April 6, 2017, our registration statement on Form S-1 relating to an underwritten public offering of its common and preferred stock was declared effective by the Securities and Exchange Commission ("SEC").
-On April 12, 2017, the Company issued and sold 1,470,000 shares of Common Stock at a price to the public of \$5.00 per share (including 540,000 shares of Common Stock sold pursuant to the exercise of the Overallotment Option), 13,350 shares of Series A Preferred Stock, convertible into 2,670,000 shares of common stock, at a price to the public of \$1,000.00 per unit and 2,070,000 Warrants at an exercise price of \$5.50 per share (which includes 270,000 sold pursuant to the exercise of the Overallotment Option), pursuant to the Registration Statements and the Underwriting Agreement.
-The net proceeds to the Company, after deducting the underwriting discounts and commissions and estimated offering expenses payable by the Company was approximately \$18.7 million.
+On April 6, 2017, our registration statement on Form S-1 relating to an underwritten public offering of our common and preferred stock was declared effective by the SEC.
+On April 12, 2017, we issued and sold 1,470,000 shares of common stock at a price to the public of \$5.00 per share (including 540,000 shares of common stock sold pursuant to the exercise of the underwriters' overallotment option), 13,350 shares of Series A Preferred Stock, convertible into 2,670,000 shares of common stock, at a price to the public of \$1,000.00 per unit and warrants to purchase 2,070,000 shares of common stock at an exercise price of \$5.50 per share (which includes 270,000 sold pursuant to the exercise of the underwriters' overallotment option).
+The net proceeds to the Company, after deducting the underwriting discounts and commissions and offering expenses payable by us were approximately \$18.6 million.